 - uses standard technology (Automated Auditory Brainstem Response AABR)

 - is usually completed at the mothers bedside while the baby is asleep (in hospital) or at an outpatient appointment

 What to bring to hospital:

 For Yourself: Clothing and night wear to suit your stay in the Maternity Ward.

 For Your Baby: Baby clothes (e.eg. singlets, body suits, mittens, beanie) for use in hospital.

 - Baby soap or bath solution

 Birthing Suite staff provides care for women in labour and also for women with some pregnancy complications.
 There are a total of six birth rooms, each with an ensuite.
-There is provision for water immersion in labour for pain relief where appropriate.
+The provision for water immersion in labour for pain relief is currently suspended in line with maternity and neo natal clinical care guidance and current COVID Stage 3 restrictions.
+Showering is allowed.
 Meals are not provided for support people; however tea and coffee making facilities are available.

 Birth Plan Information : AWH Wodonga Hospital Maternity Unit provides quality care for pregnant women.
 We recognise that birth plans and preferences are preferred by some women during labour and birth.
 If you choose to complete a birth plan it is important that it is discussed with your Maternity Care Provider and with the Midwives and Doctors caring for you during labour.
 Please ask at time of booking in if you require a Birth Plan Form.

 Support in labour: You may like to choose support people to stay with you during labour and birth.
 We suggest you plan to have no more than three people present.
 It is important that they have been prepared for this role.
 Children are welcome, but an adult is required to accompany them.